Your Emergency Navigation Tools

 TAME ITVolume down from 11 to 6.
 Not fixing, just quieter.

-RECLAIM ITWhat's this telling me?
-It's data, not malfunction.
+RECLAIM ITWhat’s this telling me?
+Data, not malfunction.

 3